arcs-/LDAP-Java-api/README.md

 - Custom filtering

 It was my intention not to implement everything, I just wanted a very simple and very user-friendly API.
-Of course if you find something very impotent just send me a mail or fork this project and i will add it.
+Of course if you find something very important just send me a mail or fork this project and i will add it.

 ##Usage